Tuesday, March 29, 2011

 I have been a professional reader since 2008.
 I currently write coverage for production companies and a sales/distribution company; I've also written coverage for contests, coverage services and the agency I used to be an assistant at.
 Through this blog, I've also provided notes for over 200 private clients.

 Lots of coverage services exist - and you're right to be skeptical of them.
 I hope you guys understand that I'm not some scam artist looking to make millions off this little business.
 I'm simply offering the same kinds of insight that I already give production companies.
 I've done paid screenwriting work, but I'm not yet able to make my entire living from screenwriting alone.
 When I am, I'll probably discontinue this business and replace my 1997 Honda Civic (though I love its glued-shut sunroof and broken cassette player).

 Readers generally make $50-70 on regular coverage for production companies and the like.
 My notes service rates are a bit higher because my notes are a bit different; I'm not giving you a formal synopsis (I can never understand why writers want synopses of their own work) and a couple paragraphs of comments, but instead several pages of page-specific suggestions of where problems lie and how I think you can fix these problems, depending on what you're aiming for.
 I won't try to push you into any specific direction, but will offer the direction I think is most commercial or interesting or makes the most sense.
-I'm very meticulous, down to grammar and formatting mistakes.
+I'm very meticulous, down to formatting mistakes.
 These notes take me longer than basic comments for coverage.

 - If you send a second script, you'll get $5 off.